bruceravel/demeter/documentation/Athena/examples/aucl.rst

 the data are better described by a ternary rather than binary mixture of standard materials.

 To begin, select one of the time points in the group list.
 Most figures in this section show the data measured at 7.03 hours.
 Next, select :quoted:`Linear combination fit` from the main menu.
 This replaces the main window with the linear combination fitting tool and plots the data along with vertical lines indicating the extent of the fitting range.
 From the first two drop-down menus, select :quoted:`Au foil` and :quoted:`Au3 Cl aq`, as shown below.

-.. _fig-lcf2:
+.. _fig-lcfagain:

 .. figure:: ../../_images/lcf.png
    :target: ../_images/lcf.png
    :width: 65%
    :align: center

-:demeter:`athena`'s linear combination fitting tool with the end member standard compounds selected for the initial fit.
+   The linear combination fitting tool with the end member standard compounds selected for the initial fit.

 In the operations list, click on :kbd:`Fit this group,light` to perform the initial fit to these data.
 After the fit finishes, the result of